A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 Harry released a breath when the grip on his arm loosened, feeling as if he had just tossed exactly the right ingredients into his cauldron to prevent an explosion.
 Hermione's smile wavered under Flora's unblinking stare, but she valiantly kept it up.
 She opened her mouth, but then the doors into the Great Hall groaned open, and the crowd surged past them in a great mass of color and noise.

 Once everyone was through, McGonagall shut the doors and directed their procession closer.
 Harry rocked on the balls of his feet as he listened to the muffled noises from inside.
-Music played, and someone made a loud announcement.
+Trumpets played, and someone made a loud announcement.
 McGonagall swished her wand, and the doors swung open.
 He almost lost his nerve when hundreds of eyes peered their way, only lurching forward at Flora's nudge.

 Applause thundered in his ears as he trailed Krum and Hermione between rows of students.
 He tried to stand taller, painfully aware that he was a scrawny fourteen-year-old among adults.